mcarbonne/minimal-git-server/README.md

 ## Basic Usage
-To manage your repositories, simply login to the desired account:
+To manage your repositories, simply log in:
 ![Basic Usage](doc/basic-usage.png)

 ## How to script ?